 Mission:

-The Governance Committee is responsible for ongoing review and recommendations to the Executive Committee.
+The Governance Committee is responsible for ongoing review and recommendations to the Executive Committee and Board of Trustees.
 The goal is to enhance the effectiveness of the Board of Trustees and the overall organization.
 The work of the committee revolves around six major areas.

 1. Define board roles and responsibilities